Otavie/AltSchool-Assignment-Solutions-NodeJs/Assignment-1/README.md

-# AltSchool Africa Assignment - Node.js Programs
+# ALTSCHOOL AFRICA ASSIGNMENT - NODEJS PROGRAM

 This directory contains Node.js programs for various tasks as part of the AltSchool Africa assignment.
 The programs showcase different features and functionalities using built-in modules in Node.js.